laurencelundblade/t_cose/README.md

 ## Code Status

-As of July 2023, the major t_cose 2.0 features are in and mostly functioning.
+As of July 2023, the major t_cose 2.0 features are in and functioning.
 There are many details to fix, interop testing and general testing to do, documentation to complete and correct.